nespera/inflect/README.md

 System.out.println("You are customer number " + cardinal(78))
 System.out.println("This year's budget is " + cardinal("89000000000") + " dollars")
 ```

+    You are customer number seventy-eight
+    This year's budget is eighty-nine billion dollars

 ### Ordinals